bbilger/yabapal/_posts/2013-04-26-generate-messages-properties-and-messages_xx-properties-from-csv.md

 # Script

 Note that the script is a quick and dirty solution for my problem so it contains the absolute minimum, only.
-It&#8217;s neither very fault tolerant nor very beautiful, but it is to be used by developers anyways 😉
+It's neither very fault tolerant nor very beautiful, but it is to be used by developers anyways 😉

 The script expects the following arguments: